ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

    ![jenkins shared library configuration](hhttps://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/05/jenkins-shared-library-config-2.png)

 ## Goal 2
-We are going to modify `seed.groovy` to build a Pipeline job and Multibranch Pipeline job for all services we oboard.
+We are going to modify `seed.groovy` to build a Pipeline job and Multibranch Pipeline job for all services we onboard.

 #### Update `seedJob` to use a `part2` branch we will create in `microservice-pipelines`
-1. Navitate to `Dashboard` > select `seedJob` > select `Configure`.
+1. Navigate to `Dashboard` > select `seedJob` > select `Configure`.
 2. Under `Source Code Management`, change the `Branch Specifier` to `*/part2`.

 ### Updating `microservice-pipelines` to build our `pipelineJob` and `multibranchPipelineJob`